 55A.
 Inspector's powers to recommend fine

-(1) An inspector who has reason to believe that an employer has contravened or failed to comply with any provision contemplated in section 91(1B), may make a recommendation in writing to the Principal Inspector of Mines that a fine be imposed on the employer.
+(1) An inspector may make a recommendation in writing to the Principal Inspector of Mines that a fine be imposed on an employer who has failed to comply with any provision contemplated in section 91(1B).